yuehanwang17mcp/big-data-spring2018/week-03/WS02_pandas_intro.md

 # Big Data And Society: Lab 2

-## To-Do

-+ Add section on exporting data to more familiar formats (csv,etc)

 ## Introduction to Pandas

 `Pandas` is a library for Python for data manipulation and analysis.
 Pandas expands the data processing capacities of Python and adds a number of classes for easily importing data; in particular, it adds numerical tables, from various formats into their DataFrame object.
-A `DataFrame` is Panda’s basic object that allows multidimensional data processing and indexing. `DataFrames` can be easily and efficiently queried without the need of cumbersome syntax and convoluted loops. `DataFrames` can be merged with other data, they can be sliced, and they can be reshaped; in a way, we can think of Pandas as a big data combination of Excel and SQL.
+A `DataFrame` is Panda’s basic object that allows multidimensional data processing and indexing. `DataFrames` can be easily and efficiently queried without the need of cumbersome syntax and convoluted loops. `DataFrames` can be merged with other data, they can be sliced, and they can be reshaped.
+In a way, we can think of Pandas as a combination of Excel and SQL.

 ## Resources